CaramelLatte/fedex-workaround/README.md

 # fedex-workaround

+TOOL NO LONGER NEEDED, CODE IS KEPT ONLY AS A RECORD

 Beta version of a tool to automatically format a fedex paper shipment document to fit a 4x6 label profile, and automatically print.

 To use: